 The best way to determine your body type?
 Just take a look in the mirror.

 Even though there are some variations, it’s pretty easy to put yourself in one of the three categories.

 Take a look at your overall build and pay special attention to your shoulders, hips, and posture.
-Once you do this, there’s a good change you’ll know your body type immediately.
+Once you do this, there’s a good chance you’ll know your body type immediately.

 Ectomorphs are considered energy factories.
 Their fast metabolism is incredibly effective at transforming carbs into fuel.
-This is what gives them a leaner look than the other two body types.
+This is what gives them a leaner look when compared to the other two body types.
 Ectomorphs generally do well at endurance sports.